The unbounded Kasparov product by a differentiable module: Preliminaries on operator spaces

 \subsubsection{Stabilization of operator spaces}

 Let us consider an operator space $X$.
 The following stabilization construction will play a central role in this paper.
-It does of course not make any sense when $X$ is merely a Banach space.
+It does not make any sense when $X$ is merely a Banach space.